Special Worship Services and Seasons of the Church Year

-Operation Christmas Child was created in 1990 by Dave Cooke and his wife Gill for children in Romania.
+Operation Christmas Child (OCC) was created in 1990 by Dave Cooke and his wife Gill for children in Romania.
 Each November thousands of churches, groups and individual donors prepare and collect shoe boxes filled with toys, school supplies, personal items, and other small gifts.

 The Advent Candles